Prepare for the holiday shopping surge

 The good news?
 The numbers are in your favor.

 So what can you do to ready your site—or mobile app—for the coming shopping frenzy?
-Let's take a look!
 Here are five ways to optimize your user experience this season.

 1. Find and fix friction in the checkout flow

-Start by analyzing the checkout flow with a Digital Experience Intelligence (DXI) platform, such as FullStory.
-As FullStory stores and organizes user engagement down to on-page interactions—and performance—it's easy to create a conversion funnel that strings together the digital behaviors that matter most.
+Start by analyzing the checkout flow with your digital experience intelligence platform, such as FullStory.
+FullStory captures and organizes detailed user interactions, allowing you to create dashboards with metrics and conversion funnelsory.com/platform/funnels-conversions/ that string together the digital behaviors that matter most.

 Once you prioritize what’s most important, take a closer look with session replay to confirm the problem.
 And with all that digital experience context, ideas for immediate fixes, optimization, or future A/B tests will arise.